Decide what to do with machine-id

 machine-id a per-Tails-boot identifier (as opposed to the current per-Tails-version identifier), we'll need to check our AppArmor profiles and see if they allow apps to access those file, why, how dangerous it is, and whether we want/need to keep allowing it.

-#7 Updated by upqoer over 2 years ago
+#7 Updated by upqoer almost 3 years ago

 This can be an issue.

 if we set the same machine-id everywhere, then users are all in the same anonymity set; but this also leaks that they're using Tails